wp-plugins/comments-disable-accesspress/readme.txt

 == Changelog ==
+= 1.0.1 =
+* Include plugin translation files for easy translation

 = 1.0.0 =
 * Plugin submitted to http://wordpress.org for review and approval.
+* Plugin approved in http://wordpress.org and committed to repository

 == Upgrade Notice ==
 There is an update available for the Comments Disable - AccessPress Plugin.
 Please update to recieve new updates and bug fixes.